 Ubuntu installation instructions

 We choose to develop on Linux OS, Ubuntu distribution.
-In order to install Ruby and Rails, you could follow these instruction(it might not be always up-to-date)
+In order to install Ruby and Rails, you could follow these instructions (it might not be always up-to-date)

-1.Ruby starting guide:
+Ruby starting guide:

-String class and see list of all methods that you can use, with their documentation (example link https://ruby-doc.org/core-2.2.0/String.html).
+String class and see the list of all methods that you can use, with their documentation (example link https://ruby-doc.org/core-2.2.0/String.html).

-2.Once you learned Ruby, it’s time to move on to Rails framework.
+Once you learned Ruby, it’s time to move on to Rails framework.

-Going to build your first Rails app yourself.
-You can ignore section from 1.4, or everything related to Git and Heroku (for the moment)
+You are going to build your first Rails app yourself.
+You can ignore section from 1.4 or everything related to Git and Heroku (at the moment).

-More advanced stuff:
+More advanced stuff

-- https://quickleft.com/blog/introduction-to-database-design-on-rails/ Database in general (part I)
+[Database in general (part I)](https://quickleft.com/blog/introduction-to-database-design-on-rails/)

-- https://quickleft.com/blog/introduction-to-database-design-on-rails-part-ii/ Database relations applied in Rails (part II)
+- Database relations applied in Rails (part II)

 Testing our own code in Ruby on Rails is very important.
 Not every good developer writes it, it also leaves you out of hassle to manually click 50x on same feature over and over.
-You can just run test suite you wrote, and it will tell you that everything is good with you code in matter of minutes.
+You can just run the test suite you wrote, and it will tell you that everything is good with you code in the matter of minutes.